gzhu725/Advent-2023-/README.md

 # Advent-2023-
-my solutions for advent 2023. will disclose if i needed solution.
+my solutions for advent 2023. will disclose if i needed solution + credit to the rightful coder.

 dayx.py -> x refers to each day challenge each solution includes a part1 and part2 (indicated with comments)